kuhlshop/shopify-polaris-vue/README.md

 ### Using Components

-Import and use Polaris components in your Vue application:
+After generating components, import and use Polaris components in your Vue application:

 ```vue
 <script setup lang="ts">